hlomphosibeko/Zola-with-Yoga/README.md

 * Add a phone number to connect to WhatsApp.

 ## Testing
 My journey through creating this website was not an easy one.
-I had an idea of what I wanted however the results were not good.
+I had an idea of what I wanted the website to look like, however the results were not good.
 I even had to restart the whole website, and went through the lessons once again just so I can have a better understanding of the elements, attributes and so forth.

 <!-- Favicon -->
 ##### My Favicon
-The favicon gave me an issue as the files did not upload on my file explorer.
+The favicon gave me an issue as the files did not want to upload on my file explorer.
 I got the following error:

 <img src="README.md_docs/favicon-error-message.png">

-Alan, a tutor at CI, assisted me, however the error appeared once again.
  I then renamed the file from "favicon-32x32" to "favicon-png.png", then it worked.

 <img src="README.md_docs/favicon-file.png">